-I’m a retired earth scientist interested in weather and climate.
+My name is Garry Speight.
+I am a retired geomorphologist interested in weather and climate.
 I have taken temperature and humidity readings at my house since 1999.
-Being a flyer, I use the name “Surly Bond” – a play on words from the sonnet “High Flight” by John Gillespie Magee, Jr. (1941)
+Having been a flyer for sixty years, I use the name “Surly Bond” – a play on words from the sonnet “High Flight” by John Gillespie Magee, Jr. (1941)

 “Oh!
 I have slipped the surly bonds of earth